MarkHoff/frontend-nanodegree-mobile-portfolio/README.md

 1. Moved the Math.sin method out of the for loop in the updatePositions() function.
 2. Changing the number of pizzas to 24 made the for loop iterate fewer times than the original 200 pizzas.
-Invoked the hardware acceleration feature in the browser by triggering 3D rendering even though itís only a 2D animation.
+Invoked the hardware acceleration feature in the browser by triggering 3D rendering even though it‚Äôs only a 2D animation.
 I accomplished this by adding the following lines to the .mover class in CSS:

    -webkit-transform: translateZ(0);
    -moz-transform: translateZ(0);